brycewray/hugo-site/content/posts/2020/02/youtube-tv-rsns-flap.md

 It's been [over 150 years](https://ohiohistorycentral.org/w/Cincinnati_Reds) since professional sports began to captivate the hearts of U. S. fans.
 Now, all of this may finally have become unsustainable, a possibility I've been pondering for a while.
 It may well be that the pyramid is, at long last, toppling.

 I was further prompted toward this conclusion yesterday, when [YouTube TV](https://tv.youtube.com)---[our home's streaming provider of choice](/posts/2020/01/streamers-party)---[announced](https://www.cordcuttersnews.com/youtube-tv-is-losing-sinclair-owned-fox-sports-networks/) that it, like several other TV services before it, is dropping the [Sinclair](https://en.wikipedia.org/wiki/Sinclair_Broadcast_Group)-owned RSNs on which many sports fans depend to watch their favorite teams.
-The two sides just couldn't reach an agreement.^[Today, things got still stranger when [it was reported](https://www.cordcuttersnews.com/comcast-may-lose-fox-rsns-later-this-year/) that even a *conventional cable service*, none other than the giant Comcast, was seriously considering telling Sinclair to shove its RSNs.]
+The two sides just couldn't reach an agreement.[^Comcast]

+[^Comcast]: Today, things got still stranger when [it was reported](https://www.cordcuttersnews.com/comcast-may-lose-fox-rsns-later-this-year/) that even a *conventional cable service*, none other than the giant Comcast, was seriously considering telling Sinclair to shove its RSNs.

 Before I go on, the obvious question is: "What's an RSN, and why should you care?"